christiancannata/agrispesa/wp-content/plugins/woocommerce-unit-of-measure/readme.txt

 * Removed translation function from output on front end variables as they can not be translated

 = 2.4.3 =
-* added translation function around user input
+* Added translation function around user input

 = 2.4.2 =
 * Added screenshot of backend input location and frontend result